 Some Japanese forget their birthplace and miso soup.

-I wonder more if the world is angry or if it's just sad.
+I wonder more if the world is angry or just sad.

-Where did it all go, filial duty, like humanity, just paper balloons
+Where did all this go, filial duty, like humanity, just paper balloons

 I dreamed of miso soup and every time I remembered it,